yzjedu/cs151-lab6-max_kriston_lab6/algorithm.md

     - `choice = ''` (to store user’s menu choice)

-- Function name: deposit_func
+- Function name: choice_deposit
-- parameter: none
+- Parameter: none
-- return:new balance
+- Return: current_balance
+3. Set variable `current_balance` to be global
-  3. If the choice is 'D' (Deposit):
+4. If the choice is 'D' (Deposit):
      1. Prompt the user to enter the amount to deposit.
-       2. Check if the deposit amount is a valid positive integer:
+     2. If the deposit amount is a digit:
           1. Convert the input to an integer.
+          2. If deposit amount is less than 0
+             1. Output that user input was invalid
+          3. Otherwise
-            1. If the amount is positive, add it to `current_balance`.
+             1. Add deposit amount to current balance
-            1. Display the new balance to the user.
+             2. Output that deposit was successful and current account balance rounded to the hundredth place
-       3. otherwise:
+     3. Otherwise:
            1. Output an error message requesting a valid positive number.

-- Function name: view_function
+- Function name: choice_view_balance
-- parameter: none
+- Parameter: none
-- return: new balance
+- Return: current_balance
+5. Set variable `current_balance` to be global
-  4. if the choice is 'V' (View Balance):
+6. If the choice is 'V' (View Balance)
-      1. Output the current balance to the user.
+   1. Output current account balance rounded to the hundredth place

-- function: withdraw_function
+- Function name: withdraw_function
-- parameter: none
+- Parameter: none
-- return: balance
+- Return: current_balance
+7. Set variable `current_balance` to be global
-   5. if the choice is 'W' (Withdraw):
+8. if the choice is 'W' (Withdraw):
-       1. Prompt the user to enter the amount to withdraw.
+    1. Prompt the user to enter the amount to withdraw and strip input of white space
-       2. Check if the withdrawal amount is a valid positive integer:
+    2. If the withdrawal amount is a digit
          1. Convert the input to an integer.
-            1. If the amount is positive, subtract it from `current_balance`.
+         1. If withdrawal amount is less than 0
+            1. Output that input was invalid
+         2. Otherwise
+            1. Subtract withdrawal amount from current balance
-            1. Display the new balance to the user.
+            2. Output current account balance rounded to the hundredth place
-            1. If the `current_balance` becomes negative:
+            3. If the variable `current_balance` is less than 0:
                  1. Output a warning message indicating that the user will be charged 5% interest.
-          3. otherwise:
+    3. Otherwise
        1. Output an error message requesting a valid positive number.

-- function: exit_function
+- Function name: exit_function
-- parameter: none
+- Parameter: none
-- return: end function
+- Return: end function
+9. Set variable `choice` to be global
-   6. if the choice is 'E' (Exit):
+10. If the choice is 'E'
-       - Output a message thanking the user and indicate the program is ending.
+   3. Output a message thanking the user and indicate the program is ending.

-   7. Otherwise, if the choice is not one of the valid options:
-       - Output an error message requesting a valid option (D, W, V, or E).

-8. Output a message indicating the ATM program has ended.

-- function name: atm_main
+- Function name: atm_main
-- parameter: none
+- Parameter: none
-- return: program
+- Return:
+11. Set variable `choice` to be global
-9. Start a while loop that continues until the user enters 'E' to exit:
+12. Start a while loop that continues until the SENTINEL is entered
-   1. Display the menu options:
+    1. Output the menu options:
         - `D - Deposit`
         - `W - Withdraw`
         - `V - View Balance`
         - `E - Exit`
-   2. Prompt the user to input their choice and convert it to uppercase.
+       2. Prompt the user to input their choice, convert it to uppercase, and strip input of white space
+       3. If user doesn't input valid input
+            1. Output that they must input a valid option